Goal Setting: Take Small Steps to Actually Follow Through

 3. Start small.

 Around January, we get extremely motivated.
 We think we can change everything overnight.
-After realizing we might have bit off more than we can chew, we end up quitting.
+After realizing we might have bitten off more than we can chew, we end up quitting.
 Read up on behavioral change.
 Study The Tiny Habits Method by Dr. B.J.
 Fogg if you truly want to make lasting change that sticks.
 He often tells people to floss one tooth per day if they eventually want to floss all of their teeth daily.
 Though it sounds silly, it’s an effort to take an incremental step to establish habit formation.
 Think of what that small step would be for you.
 You can always increase the frequency once the habit is in place.

 The Bottom Line

 If crafting goals normally makes you cringe, reconsider your process.
 Most people stick with what’s simple so choose something you can realistically implement.
-Start out by little strategic steps and before you know it, they can have a big impact.
+Start out with little strategic steps and before you know it, they can have a big impact.
 This can make all the difference in how you approach goals and improving your business or life in general.